Hai Apna Dil Toh Awara: Synopsis

-But Tony seems to be in a party mode and extends the invitation to his friends and their wives Utterly to Pooja's dismay.
+But Tony seems to be in a party mode and extends the invitation to his friends and their wives, utterly to Pooja's dismay.
 The other two couples love the idea and decide to join Tony and Pooja.

 The fresh air and the picturistic view of Kashmir totally mesmerized the three couples and love seems to be on the menu for all of them.
 Meeting their old friend Manjeet Singh Sodhi, the resort owner and his beautiful Persian wife Sonya Singh is a delight for all of them.

-The sudden shift of gear in their lives seems to clearing the air of confusion and ego among the three couples.
+The sudden shift of gear in their lives seems to be clearing the air of confusion and ego among the three couples.
 What follows next are a series of events in their lives that makes them realize that how precious their lives are and the importance of love among them which seemed to have been lost in the chaotic city of Mumbai.